barryclark/jekyll-now/_posts/2017-10-15-Flare-on-Challenge-11.md

 From reversing I knew a few useful things that helped me out.
 I knew that when it writes output to the screen it sets index 16 to 1, and when it reads it sets index 12 to 1.
 I made two logs of the execution of the VM on similar input.

 I used logs from input s and t and opened 010 editor to find the difference of the two logs.
+The dark gray is when the text matches, and the light gray is when that line only partially matches.
 ![_config.yml]({{ site.baseurl }}/images/flare-on_challenge_11/log%20s%20and%20t.png)

 This showed me where the execution of the VM differed based on the input, but I still had trouble finding what I needed.
 So then I used 010 to find all references to "16 = 1 ", which told me where in the logs the VM was about to output data.